 What Should I Do if My Employer Does Not Offer Workers’ Compensation?

-Every employer in Florida is required by law to offer their employees Workers’ Compensation.
+With very limited exemptions, virtually every employer in Florida is required by law to offer their employees workers’ compensation.

 - Employers in the construction industry who employ one or more employees (including the owner of the business);

 - Employers in the non-construction industry that employ four or more employees including the business owner(s) who are corporate officers of LLC members;

 - Employers in the agricultural industry who employ six or more regular employees and twelve or more seasonal workers who work more than 30 days but no more than 45 days during a calendar year.